smoil/in_format/README.md

 ## Upcoming

-Currently this is written specifically for ActiveRecord but I will be changing it to be compatible with any Ruby class.
+Currently this is written specifically for ActiveRecord but I hope to make it compatible with more ORMs.
 Stay tuned.

 ## License